openmcp-project/docs/docs/operators/01-boostrapping.md

 ps-managedcontrolplane-init-49rx2         0/1     Completed   0          27s
 ```

-You should see that the openmcp-operator, the managedcontrolplane platform service and the cluster provider kind are running.
+So now, the openmcp-operator, the managedcontrolplane platform service and the cluster provider kind are running.
 Now your are ready to create and manage clusters using openMCP.

 ### Get Access to the Onboarding Cluster